Azaki21421/Interface-control/README.md

 # To-Do List

-1. Replace OpenVPN Dependency:
+1. ~~Replace OpenVPN Dependency:~~
- - The current implementation uses tapctl.exe from OpenVPN to manage TAP interfaces.
-Find a suitable alternative that does not rely on OpenVPN.
+ ~~- The current implementation uses tapctl.exe from OpenVPN to manage TAP interfaces.
+Find a suitable alternative that does not rely on OpenVPN.~~
 2. Find Alternative to ForceBindIP:
  - The application currently uses ForceBindIP to bind applications to specific network interfaces.
 Consider alternatives or custom implementations for binding traffic to interfaces.
 3. Enhance Error Handling: